A Look at Each Vaccine: Japanese Encephalitis Virus (JEV) Vaccine

 - Encephalitis (inflammation of the brain)

-- Permanent brain damage (1 of every 2 survivors)
+- Permanent disability, such as brain damage (1 of every 2 survivors who had encephalitis)

-- Headaches, muscle aches, and malaise (1 in 5 people)
+- Headaches, muscle aches, and malaise (1 or 2 in every 10 people)

 - Redness, swelling or lump at injection site (1 in 100 people)